 However, blueberries should be given to chickens only as a treat and not as their primary food.
 When giving chickens treats, the 90-10 % rule must be followed.

 That means 90% of what you give your chicken must be their feed, while 10% should be treated.
 As such, you can give your chickens blueberries twice or thrice a week.
-Just two or three blueberries will provide chickens with the nutrients they need.
+While just two or three blueberries can contribute to their nutrition, remember they need a balanced diet to get all the nutrients they need.

 Why chicken feed?